Robert Darnton: Life

 Darnton was born in New York City.
 He graduated from Phillips Academy in 1957 and Harvard University in 1960, attended Oxford University on a Rhodes scholarship, and earned a PhD (DPhil) in history from Oxford in 1964, where he studied with Richard Cobb, among others.
 The title of his thesis was Trends in radical propaganda on the eve of the French Revolution (1782–1788).
 He worked as reporter at The New York Times from 1964 to 1965.
 He was a Junior Fellow in the Harvard Society of Fellows from 1965 to 1968.
 Joining the Princeton University faculty in 1968, he was appointed Shelby Cullom Davis Professor of European History and was awarded a MacArthur Fellowship in 1982.
 He was president of the International Society for Eighteenth-Century Studies from 1987 to 1991, where he founded the East-West Seminar, now continued as the International Seminar for Early Career Scholars.
-He served as president of the American Historical Association in 1999, where he founded the Gutenberg-e Program, sponsored by Mellon Foundation.
+He served as president of the American Historical Association in 1999, where he founded the Gutenberg-e Program, sponsored by the Mellon Foundation.

 Darnton was a trustee of the Oxford University Press from 1994 to 2007.
 He is a trustee of the New York Public Library, where he designed and helped launch the Dorothy and Lewis B. Cullman Center for Scholars and Writers.

 On July 1, 2007, he transferred to emeritus status at Princeton, and was appointed Carl H. Pforzheimer University Professor and director of the Harvard University Library, succeeding Sidney Verba.
 As University Librarian, he co-founded the Digital Public Library of America and he designed the digital archive Colonial North America: Worlds of Change.
 In January 2016, Ann Blair succeeded him as the Carl H. Pforzheimer University Professor.

 Darnton is a pioneer in the field of the history of the book, and has written about electronic publishing.